Samuel-Lubliner/local-library-django-tutorial/notes/9-Forms.md

 - Write a function-based view for the create view logic.
 - The `form` object is an instance of the `BookForm`, which itself references the `Book` model.
 - Pass the `form` object to the template using the context object

+## Template

+URL, Form, View, and then Template

+- Created a `<form>`
+- Set an action `{% url 'book-create %}` which evaluates to `/catalog/book/create`
+- Give it the post method

+- Add `{% csrf_token %}`
+- Must be done manually for all forms in Django

+- Passed in the form context object from view logic
+- Iterate with `{% for field in form %}`

+- The form object, and each field in it, has full access to the `Book` model
+- Supplied the `BookForm` in `forms.py` was created

+- For every field objects, call `field.label_tag`
+- Then field to render the HTML label and input

+- Access the model’s `help_text` with `field.help_text` in a conditional within the form

+- Access `field.errors` and show them in a conditional within the form

+- Validations are defined directly in the Book model